 - Served as counsel to energy company which obtained financing through a major Ohio municipality for improvements to the utility owned by the municipality and operated by the energy company.

-- Served as underwriter’s counsel in connection with several series of Airport Revenue Bonds for the City of Cleveland in 2008 and 2009 and with respect to the City’s Water System Revenue Bonds, Series 2012.
+- Served as underwriter’s counsel in connection with several series of Airport Revenue Bonds for the City of Cleveland in 2008 and 2009 and with respect to the City’s Water System Revenue Bonds, Series 2012 and Series 2015, and the City's Water Pollution Control Revenue Bonds, Series 2016.

 - Represented the City of Cleveland as bond counsel for $54,800,000 Various Purpose General Obligation Bonds, Series 2009.